spr12ian/spr12ian.github.io/content/about/index.md

 — <cite>About Steve Perkins</cite>[^1]

 ### Does this blog have an ambition? {#ambition}
 I hope that some of the information on this website is useful to somebody (maybe ***you***).
-In a fantasy world I'd like this website to be amazingly popular and perhaps even generate a little money.
+In an ideal world I'd like this website to be amazingly popular and perhaps even generate a little money.
 I'm pretty much retired and every little helps!

 [^1]: [About Steve Perkins](https://steveperkins.com/about-steve-perkins/)